 The last step is to track results as they come in, and tweak and re-optimize the content to maximize relevancy to what it’s targeting based on your results.

-It doesn’t matter what tool you’re using – this methodology still applies if you want to succeed in SEO.
+It doesn’t matter what tool you’re using – this keyword research methodology still applies if you want to succeed in SEO.

-After you learn this framework, the next step is to follow our step-by-step guide on how to do keyword research.
+After you learn this keyword research strategy, follow our step-by-step guide on how to do keyword research.